 An important aspect of lowering risk of cardiovascular disease, also called coronary artery disease (CAD), is managing health behaviors and risk factors, such as diet quality, physical activity, smoking, body mass index (BMI), blood pressure, total cholesterol or blood glucose.
 But how do you know which risk factors you have?
-Your healthcare provider may conduct or request screening tests during regular visits.
+Your health care professional may conduct or request screening tests during regular visits.

 Few of us have ideal risk levels on all screening tests.
 However, if you do have test results that are less than ideal, it doesn’t mean you’re destined to develop a serious cardiovascular disease.
 On the contrary, it means you’re in a position to begin changing your health in a positive way.